Finding and evaluating Information

 When looking for information for your studies or assessment tasks start by following these three steps:

 - Understand your question

 The information below will help you work through each of these steps and lead you to relevant and higher quality information sources.

 Understanding your question

-You will generally be given three key pieces of information in your assignment question:
+Look for these three key pieces of information in your assignment question: